Dora Amateis Rhododendron

 A stunning variety with dainty small white blooms accented with faint yellow-green spots; an unusually dense showy accent plant with small twisted leaves; must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Dora Amateis Rhododendron is covered in stunning clusters of lightly-scented white trumpet-shaped flowers with chartreuse spots at the ends of the branches in mid spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The small twisted narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Dora Amateis Rhododendron is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.